 In a patient with a complaint of abnormal bleeding, pregnancy status and reproductive status should be evaluated initially.
 This guides the further evaluation, differential diagnosis, and disposition of the patient.
-Detailed gynecologic and obstetric history including menstrual history, sexual history, history of obstetric or gynecologic surgery, contraceptive history should be obtained.
-Chronic medical comorbid conditions (thyroid disease, autoimmune disease such as Celiac disease, etc) and any medication use such as anticoagulants should be investigated to differentiate the source of the bleeding.
-Bleeding pattern including volume, frequency, duration, and regularity should be questioned.
+Detailed gynecologic and obstetric history including menstrual history, sexual history, history of obstetric or gynecologic surgery, and contraceptive history should be obtained.
+Chronic medical comorbid conditions (thyroid disease, autoimmune disease such as celiac disease, etc) and any medication use such as anticoagulants should be investigated to differentiate the source of the bleeding.
+The bleeding pattern including volume, frequency, duration, and regularity should be questioned.
 Following this evaluation, vital signs and general physical health should be assessed.
-Upon understanding that the bleeding is of uterine origin, further physical and gynecological examinations should be performed (3).
+Upon understanding that the bleeding is of uterine origin, further physical and gynecological examinations should be performed.

-Most reproductive-aged women with AUB should be evaluated initially with the following laboratory tests: pregnancy test and complete blood count.
-Thyroid function tests, prolactin level, hormonal levels (FSH, estrodiol, testosterone, etc) and coagulation tests (pt/ptt/fibrinojen/vwf panel) are selective and depends upon information obtained on history and physical examination (4).
+Most women of reproductive age with AUB should be evaluated initially with a pregnancy test and complete blood count.
+Thyroid function tests, prolactin levels, hormonal levels (FSH, estradiol, testosterone, etc), and coagulation tests (pt/ptt/fibrinojen/vwf panel) are selective and their use depends on information obtained during the medical history and physical examination.

-Transvaginal ultrasound and hysteroscopy are helpful imaging methods to eliminate pathologic structural lesions including polyps, leimyomas, adenomyosis, and malignant conditions.
-Pelvic ultrasound is the first-line imaging method in these women.
-Saline infusion sonography (SIS) (also called sonohysterography) is a technique in which sterile saline is instilled into the endometrial cavity and a transvaginal ultrasound examination is performed simultaneously (5).
-This procedure is preferred to evaluate uterine architecture and to detect lesions (eg, polyps or small submucous fibroids) that may be missed or poorly defined by transvaginal sonography alone.
+Transvaginal ultrasound and hysteroscopy are helpful imaging methods to eliminate pathologic structural lesions including polyps, leiomyomas, adenomyosis, and malignant conditions.
+Pelvic ultrasound is the first-line imaging method for these women.
+Saline infusion sonography (SIS) or sonohysterography is a technique in which sterile saline is instilled into the endometrial cavity and a transvaginal ultrasound examination is performed simultaneously.
+This procedure is better to evaluate uterine architecture and detect lesions (eg, polyps or small submucous fibroids) that may be missed or poorly defined by transvaginal sonography alone.
 Hysteroscopy is an alternative to evaluate the uterine cavity.
-This technique also allows biopsy or excision of lesions identified during the procedure (6).
+This technique also allows the biopsy or excision of lesions identified during the procedure.

-Endometrial sampling typically as an office biopsy should be performed in women having an increased risk of endometrial hyperplasia or cancer (7).
-The evaluation of coexisting pelvic pain with abnormal uterine conditions with heavy bleeding and clots should not oversight the doctor evaluate pelvic floor evaluation, uterine prolapse, and myofascial fibrosis.
+Endometrial sampling typically as an office biopsy should be performed in women having an increased risk of endometrial hyperplasia or cancer.
+The evaluation of coexisting pelvic pain with abnormal uterine conditions with heavy bleeding and clots should not impinge on pelvic floor evaluation, uterine prolapse, and myofascial fibrosis.

-Surgical treatment is necessary in women having structural lesions (eg. leiomyomas, endometrial polyps) and/or who have completed childbearing.
+Surgical treatment is necessary for women having structural lesions (eg. leiomyomas, endometrial polyps) and/or who have completed childbearing.
 Minimally invasive methods including hysteroscopic or laparoscopic approaches can be preferred to minimalize further blood loss.
-Excisional techniques (eg. polypectomy, myomectomy) is often preferred in women of reproductive age.
+Excisional techniques (eg. polypectomy, myomectomy) are often preferred in women of reproductive age.
 Hysterectomy is a definitive treatment modality in women who have completed childbearing.

-Women with acute AUB, which is defined as uterine bleeding episode in a woman that is of sufficient quantity to require immediate intervention to prevent further blood loss, should be managed immediately (8).
-These women with acute bleeding requires a detailed evaluation in an urgent care facility and should be treated with intravenous conjugated estrogen, tranexamic acid, oral contraceptives, or multidose oral progestins.
-Medical management often however may not treat the real cause, hysterosocpic visualisation of the cavity, hysteroscopic surgery with curettage, polypectomy, fibroid resection are conservative approches.
-Definitive treatment with removal of the uterus, otherwise known as hysterectomy may eventuallybe needed if patient chooses.
-Adjunt management of pain with myofascial release, trigger point injections targetting pudendal and sciatic nerves , acupuncture has limited temperory variable results.
+Women with acute AUB, which is defined as a uterine bleeding episode that is of sufficient quantity to require immediate intervention to prevent further blood loss, should be managed immediately.
+These women require a detailed evaluation in an urgent care facility and should be treated with intravenous conjugated estrogen, tranexamic acid, oral contraceptives, or multidose oral progestins.
+Medical management may not treat the real cause, however.
+Hysteroscopic visualization of the cavity, hysteroscopic surgery with curettage, polypectomy, and fibroid resection are conservative approaches that may be necessary.
+Definitive treatment with hysterectomy may eventually be necessary.
+Adjunct management of pain with myofascial release, trigger point injections targetting pudendal and sciatic nerves, and acupuncture can lead to limited, temporary, and variable results.

-The decision for treatment should be patient-centered considering patient’s clinical presentation, age, the severity of symptoms, reproductive desires, other comorbidities, side effects and complications related with medical treatment and surgery, and cost.
-As a conclusion, AUB is a common gynecologic complaint in non-pregnant reproductive-aged women.
-These women should be managed appropriately to prevent further blood loss and to improve their quality of life.
+The decision for treatment should be patient-centered considering the patient’s clinical presentation, age, the severity of symptoms, reproductive desires, other comorbidities, side effects and complications related to medical treatment and surgery as well as cost.